 BACKGROUND

-Release of cardiac biomarkers is common after strenuous endurance exercise, but data on intermittent exercise is scarce.
-It has not been investigated whether cardiac troponin elevations are influenced depending on the type of exercise that at athlete is adapted to perform.
-We hypothesized that intermittent but not continuous exercise induce cardiac troponin elevations in professional athletes adapted to high-intensity intermittent exercise.
+Release of cardiac biomarkers is common after strenuous endurance exercise, but data on intermittent exercise are scarce.
+It has not been investigated whether cardiac troponin elevation is influenced depending on the type of exercise that an athlete is adapted to perform.
+We hypothesized that intermittent but not continuous exercise induces cardiac troponin elevation in professional athletes adapted to high-intensity intermittent exercise.

 AIM